mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

     </div>
   ```

 Alright.
-This was purely ngrx/redux stuff.
-Now lets take a look at how we use our:
+This was pure ngrx/redux stuff.
+Now lets take a look at how we use the:

 ### Async Services